 - Put the bubble bath directly under the bath faucet.
 Let the water pressure fill the soap with pockets of air.

-You can also try using jets if you have these on your tub or a soap spinner device like in this video:
+You can also try using jets if you have these on your tub or a soap spinner device like in the video above.